 (2) An amount may be added pursuant to subsection (1) to the balance owing under a contract of sale or loan notwithstanding that the total amount so owing will thereby exceed the sum determined pursuant to section 34 or 40, whichever is applicable, in respect of a contract of sale or loan of that kind.

-[Section 73 amended by No. 28 of 2006 s.
+[Section 73 amended: No. 28 of 2006 s.
 332.]

 Part IX — Saving and transitional provisions